 You don’t need any fancy equipment to make this delicious Colombian dinner; as long as you have a sharp knife and a good, lidded pot you should be all set.

 If possible, I’d highly recommend preparing this in a Dutch oven, like this one:

 I’m a little bit obsessed with mine and cook everything but pancakes in it.

-Ready to get cookin’?
+Ready to get cookin’ this latin beef stew?

 Here’s the Recipe!

 - 1 1/4 pounds stew beef